Hebden Bridge: Economy

 As of 2017, the weekly market has moved to Lees Yard adjoining the pedestrian centre of St George Square, and the market days have been increased from two and a half to four full weekly market days: Thursdays to Sundays.

 Walkley's Clog Mill is one of the country's leading clog manufacturers.
 It moved from its original home at Falling Royd to a site on Midgley Road in Mytholmroyd.

 Acre Mill was an asbestos factory in the hilltop settlement of Old Town, owned by Cape Insulation Ltd. It was opened in 1939 to meet the demand for gas mask filters made from blue asbestos during the Second World War, and diversified into the production of other asbestos products, including rope, pipe lagging and textile, after the war.
 In 1970, the company closed the mill and moved to Westmorland.
 The mill was the subject of a 1971 World in Action investigation entitled "The Dust at Acre Mill" which revealed how the factory broke the law regarding asbestos-dust control between 1940 and 1970.
 By 1979, 12% of a total of 2,200 former employees had asbestos-related disease.
 The mill was demolished in 1979.
 Cape Insulation also operated a second factory at Hangingroyd Mill.

 Hebden Bridge has built a reputation for "great little shops" and has an unusually high density of independent shops for a UK town of its size with more than 20 cafes and tea rooms, and about 20 pubs, micro pubs and restaurants.
 In a national survey by the New Economics Foundation in 2010 Hebden Bridge was ranked sixth on a diversity scale and was praised for its independent shops and unique shopping experience.
-The Fox and Goose, West Yorkshire's first Co-Operative pub, is owned by 262 residents of Hebden Bridge.
-It was established in March 2014.
+The Fox and Goose, West Yorkshire's first co-operative pub, is owned by 262 residents of Hebden Bridge.
+The co-operative was established in March 2014, when the pub was purchased from the previous owner.

 In February 2016, Hebden Bridge won as the "Best Small Outdoor Market" in the Great British Market Awards run by the National Association of British Market Authorities (NABMA).
 In December 2016, Hebden Bridge won the "Great British High Street Award" in the "Small Market Town" category, after most shops, cafes and businesses had bounced back better and more flood resilient than before the Boxing Day floods 2015; Hebden Bridge also won a second award as the People's Choice.